openhwgroup/cva6/cv32/sim/uvmt_cv32/README.md

 RISC-V Compliance Test-suite
 ---------------
-The CV32 UVM environment is able to run the [riscv-compliance](https://github.com/riscv/riscv-compliance) test-suite.
+The CV32 UVM environment is able to run the [riscv-compliance](https://github.com/riscv/riscv-compliance) test-suite in step-and-compare mode with the ISS Reference Model.
 As with riscv-dv, the compliance test-suite is cloned by the Makefiles to `vendor_lib/riscv` as needed.
 Running the test-suite is a two step process:
 <br>
 **make all_compliance**
 <br>